dcarpintero/athena/README.md

   <img src="./static/athena.png">
 </p>

-Athena is a RAG-Assist powered by [Cohere-AI](https://cohere.com/) and [Embed-v3](https://txt.cohere.com/introducing-embed-v3/) to faciliate scientific Research and Discovery.
+Athena is a RAG-Assist protoype powered by [Cohere-AI](https://cohere.com/) and [Embed-v3](https://txt.cohere.com/introducing-embed-v3/) to faciliate scientific Research and Discovery.
 Its key differentiating features include:
 - **Advanced Semantic Search**: Outperforms traditional keyword searches with state-of-the-art embeddings, offering a more nuanced and effective data retrieval experience that understands the complex nature of scientific queries.
 - **Human-AI Collaboration**: Enables faster review of research literature, highlights key findings, and augments human understanding by integrating (a demo subset of) the [Arxiv](https://arxiv.org/) and [Wikipedia](https://txt.cohere.com/embedding-archives-wikipedia/) corpus.
 - **Comprehensive Admin Support**: Provides assistance with tasks such as categorization of research papers, and e-mail drafting.